Skip to main content

 PlayWaveform

-static int PlayWaveform(int position, TArray<int> motorIntensities, TArray<EBhapticsGlovePlayTime> playTimeValues, TArray<EBhapticsGloveShapeValue> shapeValues);
+static int PlayWaveform(int position, TArray<int> motorIntensities, TArray<EBhapticsGlovePlayTime> playTimeValues, TArray<EBhapticsGloveShapeValue> shapeValues, int frequency = 80, int repeatCount = 0);

 TactGlove Only.
 Play haptics in TactGlove.
 Unlike using PlayDot, you can finely adjust haptic duration and vibration intensity changes.
 This allows for even finer expression of haptic feedback.